How to Calculate the ROI of Retail Sales Training Programs

 There’s no marketing ROI you can get that will deliver back that kind of lift in your brick-and-mortar sales.
 There’s no discounting, so the gross margin is maintained—no fulfillment or shipping costs.

-And unlike a promotion, your sales training initiative can and will help every sale by everyone that entire year.
+Unlike a promotion, your sales training initiative can and will help with every sale by everyone that year.

 Turn browsers into buyers with retail sales training